One common problem that travellers face is damaged, delayed, and lost baggage.

 Claiming Expenses

-If you eventually receive your bag, you’ll need to complete a separate claim for the expenses you’ve incurred.
+If you eventually receive your bag, you’ll need to complete separate claims for the expenses you’ve incurred.
 This is why it’s imperative to keep receipts, and to be able to justify each purchase you make.

-If there are any denied expenses, you can further escalate the claim to a regulatory body or beyond through legal action.
+If there are denied expenses that even insurance won’t cover, you can escalate your claim against the airline to a regulatory body or beyond through legal action.
 Just be prepared to justify all expenses.

-If your bag is damaged, you can choose to have it repaired, and the airline is liable for the expenses.
+If your bag is damaged, you can choose to have it repaired by submitting a repair quote to the airline, and the airline is liable for the expenses.

 If your bag is damaged beyond repair, the airline is liable to replace it.
 You may be offered a replacement bag; however, you don’t have to accept it, and are entitled to a replacement of the exact make and model.